Localization in momentum space of ultracold atoms in incommensurate lattices

-In summary, we have studied the time evolution of the AA model in momentum space.
-We have shown that the occurrence of periodic oscillations of the quasi-momentum components can be used efficiently to observe the transition from diffusion to disorder induced localization.
-We have numerically calculated the frequency and visibility of these oscillations and we have introduced a simple few-mode approximation to interpret their behavior.
-These results are relevant for current experiments with ultracold atoms, where the AA model is realized using a bichromatic lattice and the momentum distribution can be detected with good resolution by performing time of flight measurements.
+These results are relevant for current experiments with ultracold atoms, where the momentum distribution can be detected with good resolution by performing time of flight measurements.
 This study provides also a starting point for future investigations on the interplay between interaction and localization.
 It is known that in certain regimes the presence of a repulsive interaction can destroy the disorder induced (Anderson) localization giving a sub-diffusive spreading of an initially localized wavepacket \citep{larcher2009,interaction_vs_localization}, but its experimental detection in real space is currently limited by the difficulty to reach the long time regime, and by the finite resolution in the observation of low density tails of the atomic distribution \cite{deissler2010}.
 In this sense, the observation of oscillations in momentum space can be a more reliable tool.

 {\it Acknowledgments.} M.M. acknowledges support from INO-CNR through the DQS EuroQUAM project from ESF.
 This work is also supported by Miur.